dmitry-naumenko/dns-info-researcher/README.md

 ### URL

-Application will be available on localhost in your browser.
+The application will be available on localhost in your browser.

 ### Docs